User Guides

 The AponWriter class makes it easy to convert a Parameters Java object into an APON-formatted string.

-AponWriter works intelligently, automatically wrapping values in double quotes and performing necessary escaping if the string value requires it (e.g., if there are leading/trailing spaces, or if it contains quotes or newline characters).
+AponWriter works intelligently, automatically enclosing values in double quotes and performing necessary escaping when quotes are required (e.g., if the value has leading/trailing spaces, or contains quotes or newline characters).
 Therefore, developers only need to set the values of the Parameters object without worrying about the quoting rules.

 import com.aspectran.utils.apon.AponWriter;